 After a season away from the circuit recovering from injury Maxim Naumov — the son of 1994 World pairs champions Evgenia Shishkova and Vadim Naumov — returns to competition in Courchevel.
 The 17-year-old American will be looking to improve on his eighth-place finish at the last junior Grand Prix event he contested in Latvia in 2017.

 The ice dance field is wide open with no returning Grand Prix finalists from last season.
 The top-ranked teams include Canada’s Emmy Bronsard and Alissa Bouaraguia and Loicia Demougeot and Theo Le Mercier of France who finished sixth and eighth, respectively, at the 2019 World Junior Championships.
-The Russian duo of Elizaveta Shanaeva and Devid Naryzhnyy, who finished fourth and second at their Grand Prix assignments in 2018, are also returning for a third season and will be looking to move up the ladder this year.
+The Russian duo of Elizaveta Shanaeva and Devid Naryzhnyy, fourth and second at their Grand Prix assignments in 2018, are also returning for a third season and will be looking to move up the ladder this year.

 The seven-event Junior Grand Prix Series will be live streamed worldwide on the ISU YouTube channel (link below), other than in those countries which hold television/online streaming rights.